Marci12-pro/CatGBT/README.md

 Hello!

-This is an fake AI.
+This is NOT an AI.
 This is an Rickroll Webpage.